Street naming and numbering

 Payments can be made by cheque sent to Street Naming and Numbering, Town Hall, Walter Stranz Square, Redditch, B98 8AH and to be made payable to Redditch Borough Council.

-Adding or changing a name to your property
+Adding or changing the name to your premises

-The requested name must be agreed by the Local Authority, no other property within the postcode area should have the same name.
+The requested name must be agreed by the Local Authority, no other premises within the postcode area should have the same name.